Neural equilibria for long-term prediction of nonlinear conservation laws: Neural Kinetic Equilibria

+The Boltzmann--BGK equation~\cite{bhatnagar1954model} replaces the nonlinear flux in \eqref{eq:conservation} by linear transport plus a local relaxation of a particle distribution \(f(t,\bx,\velocity)\) toward a local equilibrium \(\Feq\):

+Bouchut~\cite{bouchut1999construction} shows that hyperbolic systems with a convex entropy--entropy flux pair in the sense of Lax~\cite{lax1957hyperbolic} admit a BGK surrogate of this form, provided the Maxwellian satisfies suitable moment, realizability, and stability conditions.
+Thus the kinetic lifting is broad at the representation level.
+In this paper, the kinetic representation, discrete velocity set, and moment map are fixed; NeurDE then learns the local equilibrium closure.
+Discretizing velocity on a finite set \(\{\latticevelocity_i\}_{i=1}^{Q}\) with positive quadrature weights \(W_i\) yields populations \(\F_i(t,\bx)=f(t,\bx,\latticevelocity_i)\) and discrete equilibria \(\Feqlattice_i\)~\cite{shan1998discretization}:

-Our method mitigates two well-known limitations of the lattice using a combination of numerical methods and ML.
-First, stability deteriorates as the relaxation time approaches its lower bound (\(\tau \to 1/2\) in lattice units), corresponding to vanishing viscosity.
-By dynamically increasing the viscosity at these regions, we maintain stability \cite{latt2020efficient}.
-Second, a fundamental difficulty in all discrete-velocity kinetic models arises from the fact that the continuous Maxwellian no longer minimizes the kinetic entropy on a finite velocity set.
+A fundamental difficulty in all discrete-velocity kinetic models arises from the fact that the continuous Maxwellian no longer minimizes the kinetic entropy on a finite velocity set.
 Standard formulations of the equilibrium distribution \(\Feqlattice\) are inherently low-Mach: their accuracy relies on low-order Hermite expansions and lattice isotropy, leading to errors that grow rapidly with Mach number \cite{frapolli2015entropic}.
-Worse, improving these expansions requires solving a nonlinear constrained optimization problem in every cell at each time step—a prohibitively expensive task for large-scale simulations~\cite{latt2020efficient}.
+Worse, improving these expansions requires solving a nonlinear constrained optimization problem in every cell at each time step---a prohibitively expensive task for large-scale simulations~\cite{latt2020efficient, tran2022lattice}.
 These issues make high-speed and/or turbulent flows particularly demanding, especially when small velocity sets are used (\Cref{appendix:LBM}).
-With \NN{}, we target this exact regime by introducing a neural surrogate that directly learns the mapping \(\boldsymbol{U} \mapsto \Feqlattice_i\), providing an efficient, scalable, and accurate approximation of the discrete equilibrium for any lattice-based kinetic model.
+With \NN{}, we target this exact regime by introducing a neural surrogate that learns a discrete equilibrium map from \(\boldsymbol{U}\) to the relevant equilibrium channel.